Skip to main content

 The status of an experiment determines whether the experiment can be edited, paused, set to production, and more.
 The experiment status also determines what appears in the QA tool and analytics.

-You can see the status of the experiment at all times on the banner.
+You can see the status of the experiment at all times beneath the name of the experiment on the given screen.
 The experiment status can be any of the following:

 • Draft - When an experiment is initially created, Sitecore Personalize automatically assigns it a draft status.
 You can edit an experiment with this status.
 An experiment with a draft status can change to publishing or completed.